-As of February 22, 2018, to complete MSP enrolment adult Canadian Citizens and Permanent Residents must obtain a Photo BC Services Card by visiting an Insurance Corporation of BC (ICBC) driver licensing office.
+To complete MSP enrolment adult Canadian Citizens and Permanent Residents must obtain a Photo BC Services Card by visiting an Insurance Corporation of BC (ICBC) driver licensing office.
 To find an ICBC driver licensing office near you, please visit icbc.com.

 Remove Spouse (including Common-law) or Child(ren)

 If you are removing a spouse, you will be required to upload one of the following:

 - A notarized statement or affidavit signed by you and/or your spouse; or

 - A statement dated and signed by you and/or your spouse, including